QNAP device combines the disks in a single storage using RAID technology.

 - your QNAP starts up OK and maybe you can even connect to its web control panel, but the RAID status is listed as failed, or there seems to be no data.

-- QNAP doesn't turn on at all and you need to recover data from it.
+- QNAP doesn't turn on at all and you cannot access the data stored on it.

 You can easily and effectively recover data from a failed QNAP device